qianfeng2/30-Day-Challenge/Day 6.md

 ###
 - 3:15-4:15 format and citation for the edited version

-- 4:30-5:30 [manuscript writing] conclusions
+- 5:00-7:00 submit jobs for all indels, mutation, length, models...

-- 6:00-8:00 submit jobs for all indels, mutation, length, models...
+- 7:30-8:00 citation format rearrangement